Public Library Use

 Library Card Holders

-As mentioned above, the most current federal statistics report on public libraries, Public Libraries in the United States Survey: Fiscal Year 2010 (2013), was published in January of 2013, and these reports are presently conducted by the Institute of Museum and Library Services (IMLS) and give the most recent usage statistics as reported by libraries, with numbers from each of the 50 states and the District of Columbia.
-The National Picture overview on page 11 of the 52-page PDF, Public Libraries in the United States Survey: Fiscal Year 2010 reports:
+As mentioned above, the most current federal statistics report on public libraries is Public Libraries in the United States Survey: Fiscal Year 2012 (December 2014), conducted by the Institute of Museum and Library Services (IMLS), which gives the most recent usage statistics as reported by libraries, with numbers from each of the 50 states and the District of Columbia.

 Usage Reported By Households